KamikidFu/algorithms-and-data-structure/JavaScript/readme.md

 To simplify a normal routine using loop.

 **Example Tasks:**
-1. Write an algorithm named `sumRange` which accepts one number and output the total sum from 1 to this number.
+1. Write an algorithm named `sumRange()` which accepts one number and output the total sum from 1 to this number.
+2. Write an algorithm named `factorial()` which allows one number and calculate the factorial result of this number.